 Will my baby need extra monitoring during pregnancy?

 Most women will be offered a scan at around 20 weeks of pregnancy to look for birth defects as part of their routine antenatal care.
-Taking infliximab in pregnancy is not expected to cause problems that would require extra monitoring of your baby.
-However, women with some of the illnesses that infliximab is used to treat may be more closely monitored during pregnancy to ensure that they remain well throughout, and that their baby is growing and developing as expected.
+Taking azathioprine/mercaptopurine in pregnancy is not expected to cause problems that would require extra monitoring of your baby.
+However, women with some of the illnesses that azathioprine/mercaptopurine is used to treat may be more closely monitored during pregnancy to ensure that they remain well throughout, and that their baby is growing and developing as expected.

 Who can I talk to if I have questions?

 If you have any questions regarding the information in this leaflet please discuss them with your health care provider.
 They can access more detailed medical and scientific information from www.uktis.org.

 Up to 1 out of every 5 pregnancies ends in a miscarriage, and 1 in 40 babies are born with a birth defect.
 These are referred to as the background population risks.
 They describe the chance of these events happening for any pregnancy before taking factors such as the mother’s health during pregnancy, her lifestyle, medicines she takes and the genetic make up of her and the baby’s father into account.

 Most medicines used by the mother will cross the placenta and reach the baby.
 Sometimes this may have beneficial effects for the baby.
 There are, however, some medicines that can harm a baby’s normal development.
 How a medicine affects a baby may depend on the stage of pregnancy when the medicine is taken.
 If you are on regular medication you should discuss these effects with your doctor/health care team before becoming pregnant.

 If a new medicine is suggested for you during pregnancy, please ensure the doctor or health care professional treating you is aware of your pregnancy.